-|“Controller, processor, data subject, personal data, personal data breach, processing and appropriate technical and organisational measures”||
+“Controller, processor, data subject, personal data, personal data breach, processing and appropriate technical and organisational measures”

-as defined in the Data Protection Legislation.
+as defined by the UK Data Protection Act 2018

 the data inputted by the Customer, Authorised Users, or WorkCast on the Customer's behalf for the purpose of using the Services or facilitating the Customer's use of the Services.